Strategy Workshop Agenda Template: A Step-by-Step Guide

 strategyagendatemplates

-This template provides a full-day strategy workshop agenda you can adapt for your context.
-It follows the Diagnose, Define, Decide structure and includes specific method recommendations, timing guidance, and facilitation notes for each session.
+Here's a full-day strategy workshop agenda you can tweak to fit your needs.
+This template follows the Diagnose, Define, Decide structure, offering method recommendations, timing tips, and facilitation notes.

 Before You Begin: Pre-Workshop Preparation

-• Room setup: U-shape or cluster seating for collaboration.
-Walls available for posting materials.
-Flip charts, sticky notes, and markers for each table.
+• Room setup: Arrange seating in a U-shape or clusters to encourage collaboration.
+Ensure walls are available for posting materials.
+Provide flip charts, sticky notes, and markers for each table.

 Full-Day Strategy Workshop Agenda